 The TWAS Research Grants Programme in Basic Sciences complements that of the International Foundation for Science (IFS).
 The two organizations maintain close contact to ensure the complementarity of the two schemes and to avoid duplication.
 The TWAS Research Grants Programme supports research in the basic sciences only; proposals focusing on more applied research should therefore be submitted to IFS.
 TWAS cannot accept projects relating to applications in agriculture or medicine or that use existing techniques to screen, for example, medicinal plants for bioactive substances or to monitor an environment for pollutants; TWAS will have to reject such proposals.

-The programme is generously supported by the Swedish International Development Cooperation Agency (Sida) and the Italian government.
-The Sida contribution is mainly intended to support research proposals from S&TLCs in dire need of basic research tools.
+The programme is generously supported by the Swedish International Development Cooperation Agency (Sida).
+The contribution is intended to support research proposals from S&TLCs in dire need of basic research tools.

 - Research Grants to research units amount to a maximum of USD 54,000 ((with up to USD 40,000 for equipment and consumable supplies).

 - The grants, which are normally provided for a period of 24 months, may be used to purchase scientific equipment, consumables and specialized literature (textbooks and proceedings only).
 They do not cover salaries of researchers and/or students, field expenses, or travel expenses.
 In addition, the purchase of laptops, tablets, drones and laboratory animals is not supported.

 - Awarded research units must also support atleast one MSc student as part of the project (full details will be provided to successful candidates).

 - Applying research units must be led by a renowned researcher who is a national of a developing country, who holds a PhD and who has good research experience.
 The research unit should operate within a university or a research institution in one of the S&TLCs and should include a minimum of the Principle Investigator (group leader), plus at least two PhD-qualified researchers and a number of PhD and MSc students, technicians, etc. There is no age limit for unit leaders.